tylerharter/cs320/s20/p3/README.md

 pip3 install Flask, lxml, html5lib
 ```

 Download `tester.py` -- as always, run it often!
 You'll create the rest of the files from scratch.
+**Note:** Running `tester.py` locally can be very helpful and time-saving for you if you haven't already been doing so.
+For the most part, this will let you know how your code will perform against our tests.
+While we still may take points off, this is a good way to ensure nothing is very off from what we're expecting.

 # Requirements